Training and Development Managers

 Leadership skills.
 Managers are often in charge of a staff and are responsible for many programs.
 They must be able to organize, motivate, and instruct those working under them.

-|Professional, scientific, and technical services||$113,680|
+|Professional, scientific, and technical services||$132,020|

-|Management of companies and enterprises||110,140|
+|Management of companies and enterprises||$127,020|

-|Finance and insurance||104,710|
+|Finance and insurance||$119,400|

-|Healthcare and social assistance||97,470|
+|Healthcare and social assistance||$100,720|

-|Educational services; state, local, and private||96,760|
+|Educational services; state, local, and private||$99,660|

 Most training and development managers work full time during regular business hours.
-Some work more than 40 hours per week in 2014.
+Some work more than 40 hours per week.

 In many occupations, employees are required to take continuing education and skill development courses throughout their careers, creating demand for workers who develop and provide training materials.

 In addition, as companies seek to reduce costs, training and development managers may be required to structure programs to enlist available experts, take advantage of existing resources, and facilitate positive relationships among staff.
-Training and development managers may use informal collaborative learning and social media to engage and train employees in the most cost effective way.
+Training and development managers may use informal collaborative learning and social media to engage and train employees in the most cost-effective way.

-|Occupational Title||Employment, 2014||Projected Employment, 2024||Change, 2014-24|
+|Occupational Title||Employment, 2021||Projected Employment, 2031||Change, 2021-31|

-|Training and development managers||32,900||35,200||7||2,300|
+|Training and development managers||38,100||40,900||7||2,900|